snowsum/snowsum.github.io-/_posts/2020-07-16-50-dropshipping-suppliers.md

 For example, the Shopify, BigCommerce, and Weebly app all cost $29.99 per month, but eBay and Amazon apps cost $37.99 per month.

-### Doba

-[Doba](https://www.doba.com/)  focuses on connecting ecommerce suppliers with qualified manufacturers.
-And they handle all of the shipping and logistics for you.
-But they also integrate inventory.
-And integrate sales data right into your site.

 ### SaleHoo